-Coffee Design is food design applied to coffee: a subject that, until a few years ago, did not exist and that Lavazza has turned into a real art.
-In a Training Center laboratory entirely dedicated to Coffee Design, we create innovative products, experiment with new combinations of tastes and design tools to prepare and serve coffee.
-Lavazza’s innovation and experience are the essential starting points for these amazing creations.
+Coffee Design is food design applied to coffee: a subject that did not exist until a few years ago, and that Lavazza has turned into real art.
+In a Training Center laboratory entirely dedicated to Coffee Design, we create innovative products, experiment with new combinations of tastes, and design tools to prepare and serve coffee.
+Lavazza’s innovation and experience are an essential starting point for these amazing creations.

 In 1998, the Lavazza Training Center Team was instructed to develop a series of coffee recipes for San Tommaso 10, the premises opened for Lavazza’s centenary at the company’s historical site, the Luigi Lavazza grocery shop.
 The first menu included tiramisu coffee, Turin’s bicerin, mint coffee and a variety of new coffee-based alcoholic drinks.